pangenome/odgi/docs/rst/commands/odgi_degree.rst

 odgi degree
 #########

-describe the graph in terms of node degree
+Describe the graph in terms of node degree.

 SYNOPSIS
 ========